Task Chairs: Features, Benefits, and Cost

 ErgoTune Supreme V3

-ErgoTune Supreme V3 (An Example Office Chair)
+ErgoTune Supreme (An Office Chair)

 NOUHAUS Posture Ergonomic Office Chair

-NOUHAUS Posture (An Example Executive Chair)
+NOUHAUS Posture (An Executive Chair)

 Herman Miller Cosm

-Herman Miller Cosm (An Example Computer Chair)
+Herman Miller Cosm (A Computer Chair)

 My detailed guide on the best task chairs goes in-depth to help you discover the ideal task chair for your unique use cases.
 But if you're short on time, here's an overview of my top picks: